Anne Rice: Moderate & Liberal Christianity

 Another critic is James Patrick Holding (AKA Robert Turkel).
 His Tektonics website is seemingly the most popular apologetics site as it always comes up top in websearches.
 It says a lot about our society that apologists get top page rankings.
 He is your typical online Christian apologist.
 He is notorious for immature behavior and a lack of intellectual honesty.
 It isn’t fair to put him in the same category as Porter and Bedard.
 Those latter two, even though lacking in a fundamental understanding of mythicist theories, are actual New Testament scholars.
 Even so, Holding likewise criticizes Harpur and Massey.
 He demands that others provide the sources of the Augustine and Ambrose quotes about the scarab, but that is just his sophistry talking.
 If he actually wanted to know the sources, he could’ve done the research I’ve done just by doing websearches.
 Doing research at a university library would bring up even further citations.

-Anyways, I don’t know why these quotes from the Church fathers should be surprising.
+Anyways, I don’t know why these quotes, assuming they are true, from the Church fathers should be surprising.
 Augustine and Ambrose were called Church Doctors because of their Greco-Roman educations.
 The Greco-Roman tradition was grounded within Hellenism which was a mix of Greek philosophy and Egyptian religion.
 The scarab itself was an important symbol in Greek writings centuries before Christianity arose (for example, Aesop and Aristophanes).
 Augustine grew up in North Africa which was a hotbed for hereticism, and he was a Manichaean for about a decade before becoming a Christian.
 Manichaeanism arrived in Roman North Africa from Egypt (Ancient Gnosticism, by Birger A. Pearson, p.
 310).
 Roman religions based on and influenced by Egyptian religion were the most popular religions of the time (e.g., Serapis whose worshippers included early Christians).
 Also, early Coptic Christians inscribed crosses on scarabs and invoked Jesus side by side with Horus.

 Church Fathers on Christ as Scarab